 I enjoy hands on work but I also really like designing innovative products and equipment.
 Where I’m currently seconded, we’ve got a workshop out the back so I really enjoy modelling assemblies up and watching it all come together.
 I like getting a tangible output from my work and being able to look at it, that’s really rewarding.
 Making it myself, that’s the ultimate, but it’s still awesome to be able to watch someone else build my designs.

 What makes working at Caliber different from other engineering companies?

 The main thing is that a company’s called us in because they have heaps of work on, so we move into a busy team and work with them.
 The hardest part is trying to get up to speed because you need to hit the ground running … get up to speed on the design work and their systems.
 So there’s that initial period which is obviously really different to other engineering jobs.
 The cool thing is that you’re always working on something different, being able to jump between drastically different projects and constantly learning new skills at the same time.

-What does an average day at Caliber look like?
+What does the average day of a Caliber engineer look like?

 You’ve got the start period where you’re moving in and rapidly getting up to speed but once you’re part of their team you fit in and you’re doing the same work they are as a member of their team but at the same time you’re still representing Caliber.
 There’s no down time because you’re representing Caliber every single day.
 The average day, it’s always different.